ffund/intro-ml-tss21/slides/8-neural.md

 ::: notes

 Universal approximation theorem: under certain conditions, with enough (finite)  hidden nodes, can approximate *any* continuous real-valued function, to any degree of precision.
 But only with non-linear decision boundary!
+(See [this post](http://neuralnetworksanddeeplearning.com/chap4.html) for a convincing demonstration.)

+By scaling, shifting, and adding a bunch of "step" or "step-like" functions, you can approximate a complicated function.
+What step-like function can you use?

 :::